temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors-types/README.md

 During this exercise, you will:

-- Configure non-retryable errors for Activities
+- Configure non-retryable error types for Activities
 - Implement customized retry policies for Activities
 - Develop Workflow logic for fallback strategies in the case of Activity failure
 - Add Heartbeats and Heartbeat timeouts to help users monitor the health of Activities